- 4 types of biomolecules and their functions

 Biological macromolecules containing carboxyl groups are often highly polar and reactive.
 Common biomolecules, containing the carboxyl functional groups, are fatty acids and amino acids.

-Amino groups also increase polarity and reactivity of a biological macromolecule.
+Amino functional groups also increase polarity and reactivity of a biological macromolecule.
 They readily form hydrogen bonds with other polar molecules and water.
 Amines are weakly basic.

-Amino and carboxyl groups of amino acids react to each other to form peptide bonds of proteins.
+Amino and carboxyl functional groups of amino acids react to each other to form peptide bonds of proteins.

-Phosphate groups are highly acidic and reactive.
+Phosphate functional groups are highly acidic and reactive.
 Phosphates are essential to the metabolic processes of photosynthesis and cellular respiration.

 A transfer of a phosphate group from one molecule to another delivers energy to chemical reactions.

-Most biological macromolecules are made from single subunits, or building blocks, called monomers.
+The most of 4 types of biomolecules are made from single subunits, or building blocks, called monomers.

 The monomers combine with each other using covalent bonds to form larger macromolecules known as polymers.